 Mary Carlisle, wife of Alma N. Sorensen, was born in Logan, Utah, on December 26, 1894.
 In 1918, she married Walter Farrell Barber.
 He died only five months later of the Spanish influenza that had swept throughout the country.
 Widowed, Mary gave birth to her first son, Walter Carlisle.
 She married Alma in 1924.
 She was a teacher at Brigham Young College for several years during the 1920s and a prominent civic worker.
 She was a member of the founding board of the Sunshine Terrace Foundation and an active member of Utah State University’s Women’s Faculty League for many years.
 Mary died on May 26, 1962.

-John E. Carlisle, the father of Mary Carlisle, was born March 4, 1858 in Salt Lake City, Utah.
-He married Clara Melissa Crandall in 1892 and died March 27, 1936 in Logan, Utah.
+John E. Carlisle, the father of Mary Carlisle, was born on March 4, 1858, in Salt Lake City, Utah.
+He married Clara Melissa Crandall in 1892 and died on March 27, 1936, in Logan, Utah.